-61 Normal p.v.c. insulation emits dense smoke and corrosive gases when burning.
-If cables are to be run in areas of public access, such as schools, supermarkets, hospitals, etc, the designer should consider the use of special cables such as those with thermo-setting or elastomeric insulation which do not cause such problems in the event of fire.
-This action is most likely to be necessary in areas expected to be crowded, along fire escape routes, and where equipment is likely to suffer damage due to corrosive fumes.
+p.v.c. insulation emits dense smoke and corrosive gases when burning.
+If cables be run in areas of public access, such as schools, supermarkets, hospitals, etc, the signer should consider the use of special cables such as those with thermo-setting or meric insulation which do not cause such problems in the event of fire.
+This action nost likely to be necessary in areas expected to be crowded, along fire escape routes, where equipment is likely to suffer damage due to corrosive fumes.

-2.4.13 - The effects of animals, insects and plants
+14.13 - The effects of animals, insects and plants

 Cables may be subject to damage by animals and plants as well as from their environment.
-Rodents in particular seem to have a particular taste for some types of cable sheathing and can gnaw through sheath and insulation to expose the conductors.
+Rodents in particular seem to have a particular taste for some types of table sheathing and can gnaw through sheath and insulation to expose the conductors.
 Cables impregnated with repellent chemicals are not often effective and may also fall foul of the Health and Safety Regulations.
 Rodents build nests, often of flammable materials, leading to a fire hazard.
 Care should be taken to avoid cable installation along possible vermin runs, but where this cannot be avoided, steel conduit may be the answer.